Paying The Cost To Be The Boss | Chords + Lyrics

 As long as I’m paying the bills, I’m paying the cost to be the boss.

-Paying The Cost To Be The Boss Chords: Learn the progressions
+Paying The Cost To Be The Boss Chords: Sliding Min7b5 Substitutes and Chord Extensions

-B.B. must have heard Papa Ain’t Salty before he designed the rhythm guitar part for this one, it’s got those sliding min7b5 substitutes all over it!
+B.B. must have heard Papa Ain’t Salty before creating the rhythm guitar part for this track—it’s filled with those signature sliding min7b5 substitutes!

-To chord substitute, a dom7 for a dom9 sound, start on the 3rd of the chord and apply a min7b5 chord.
-Am-shapes and Dm-shapes work best.
+To substitute a dominant 7th chord for a dominant 9th sound, start on the 3rd of the chord and apply a min7b5 chord.
+The Am– and Dm-shaped chords work best for this technique.

-To take it to the next level, slide up a tone, then back down again, now you’re hinting at extensions like 13 and b5 as well!
+To take it up a notch, slide up a tone and then slide back down again—this hints at extensions like the 13th and the b5.

-The basic progression is laid out during the intro:
+The basic progression is laid out during the intro like this:

 | B9 (Fm7b5 D#m7b5) | E9 (A#m7b5 G#m7b5) |